grid5000/reference-repository/README.md

 rake validators:homogeneity  # Check homogeneity of clusters

 rake validators:schema       # Check input data schema validity

+rake wiki:all                # Launch all wiki generators

+rake wiki:cpu_parameters     # Generate the media parts for cpu_parameters

+rake wiki:oar_properties     # Generate the media parts for oar_properties
 ```

 For more information about generators and validators, please see generators/README.md.